 NOAA's National Centers for Coastal Ocean Science developed this site to routinely deliver near real-time products for use in locating, monitoring, and quantifying algal blooms in coastal and lake regions of the U.S. This application delivers a suite of bloom detection products in the form of geographic based images.

-NOAA Funds $6.8M for New and Continuing Harmful Algal Bloom Research (2018)
+NCCOS Awards $10.2M for New and Continuing Harmful Algal Bloom Research

-NOAA’s National Centers for Coastal Ocean Science (NCCOS) began supporting funding for 28 new and continuing harmful algal bloom (HAB) research awards in 2018.
-These awards, totaling $6.8M, fund projects around the nation and involve over 85 scientists across 54 institutions around the United States.
+NOAA’s National Centers for Coastal Ocean Science (NCCOS) are pleased to announce support for 12 new and 22 continuing harmful algal bloom (HAB) research awards.
+The awards, totaling $10.2M, fund projects around the nation through the ECOHAB and MERHAB programs and involve over 166 scientists from 89 institutions around the United States.